limkaihin/OOP_Project/README.md

 ### Scene Management

 -   Application starts in a MenuScene
--   Transitions into a SandboxScene
+-   Transitions into a LevelSelectScene
 -   Uses a TransitionScene to demonstrate controlled scene switching
 -   Scene lifecycle (load, update, dispose) is managed centrally by the engine